SamJia/CommunityGAN/README.md

 ```cd src/CommunityGAN```
 ```python community_gan.py```

-The parameters for CommunityGAN can be changed by editing `src/CommunityGAN/config.py` or passing through command line.
-An example for running CommunityGAN on the three datasets are written in `scripts/run.py`, which can be called by:
+The parameters for CommunityGAN can be changed by editing `src/CommunityGAN/config.py` or passing through the command line.
+An example of running CommunityGAN on the three datasets are written in `scripts/run.py`, which can be called by:

 ```cd scripts```
 ```python run.py```